modom-ofn/auth-portal/README.md

 ---

-## Upgrade Guide (from < v2.0.2)
+## Upgrade Guide (from < v2.0.4)

-1) Rebuild or pull `modomofn/auth-portal:v2.0.3` so you pick up Go 1.25.5 plus the patched OpenSSL 3.3.5 / BusyBox layers.
+1) Rebuild or pull `modomofn/auth-portal:v2.0.4`.
 2) Set `SESSION_COOKIE_DOMAIN` to the host you serve AuthPortal from (e.g., `auth.example.com`) so session + pending-MFA cookies survive redirect flows.
 3) Decide on MFA posture:
    - Leave `MFA_ENABLE=1` to let users enroll.
    - Flip `MFA_ENFORCE=1` if everyone must pass MFA on login; keep `MFA_ENABLE=1` in that case.
+4) If you customize templates, replace any inline styles with shared classes in `static/styles.css`; the `no-inline-styles` pre-commit hook will block new inline styles.
-4) Verify end-to-end:
+5) Verify end-to-end:
    - Existing users can log in, enroll, and download recovery codes.
    - Enforced logins reach `/mfa/challenge` and succeed with both TOTP codes and a recovery code.
    - Repeated bad logins or code attempts return HTTP 429 from the per-IP rate limiters.